Naveen-paidi/Water-Quality-Prediction/README.md

 ## Improvisation
   - I Developed a scoring system to classify water quality into categories like Good, Moderate, and Poor based on prediction outputs.
   - Why it is useful?
       - Machine Learning gives us Numerical Pollutant Values, Users don't understand those easily.
-With the help of scoring Users can easily understand the Quality of Water(Good, Moderate, Poor.
+With the help of scoring Users can easily understand the Quality of Water(Good, Moderate or Poor).